fgauna12/fgauna12.github.io/_posts/2020-02-24-azure-ad-permissions-to-read-service-principals.md

 hidden: false
 comments: false
 ---
 [Yesterday](https://gaunacode.com/azure-container-registry-and-aks-with-terraform), I wrote a guide on configuring an AKS cluster to pull down images from a private Azure Container Registry.
 I demonstrated this using Terraform.
 If you're like me, you'll want to run any automation using a pipeline so that there's no chance for manual mistakes.

-The problem: you'll need a service principal and there's a high chance service principal won't have enough permissions to interact with Azure AD.
+**The problem**: you'll need a service principal and there's a high chance service principal won't have enough permissions to interact with Azure AD.

 <!--more-->